jakub530/Flashcards-back/README.md

 ### Set

-Represents set of flashcards belonging to particular user.
+Represents a set of flashcards belonging to a particular user.
 Two of the fields (access and settings) are currently unused.
-The idea of access field is to make it possible to share your sets with other people, provided you set it to public.
+The idea of the access field is to make it possible to share your sets with other people, provided you set it to public.

 #### Properties